Prompt composer

 @condition | Conditional display rules |

 After selecting a type, the dropdown switches to a search mode.
-Start typing to filter results — these are fetched live from your connected WordPress site through the REST API.
+Start typing to filter results.
+These are fetched live from your connected WordPress site through the REST API.
 Select a result and it becomes a mention pill attached to your prompt.

 You can also trigger autocomplete by typing the category directly, like @page followed by a space.
 Once you have typed at least two characters of a type name, the app matches it and jumps straight to search.
+Click anywhere outside the dropdown to dismiss it.

 How autocomplete navigation works

-- Escape — Close the dropdown without selecting
+- Escape.
+Close the dropdown without selecting

 What happens behind the scenes